-Electric energy savings will be obtained through the implementation of a comprehensive selection of energy efficiency measures identified and evaluated during the design process by the QSP (Energy modeling QSP and Lighting Designer) using an approved hourly building simulation tool.
-The EDA service rebate available through the New Construction Program is paid directly to the EDA Service Providers.
+Electric energy savings will be obtained through the implementation of a comprehensive selection of energy efficiency measures identified and evaluated during the design process by the energy modeling QSP using an approved hourly building simulation tool.
+The services of the energy modeling QSP is provided at no cost to the SRP customer.
+All EDA service rebates under the New Construction Program are paid directly to the Energy Modeling QSP.